zjunlp/KnowPrompt/README.md

 # What's New

+## Apr,5 2023
+* Our follow-up paper on schema-aware prompting KGC [Schema-aware Reference as Prompt Improves Data-Efficient Knowledge Graph Construction](https://arxiv.org/abs/2210.10709) has been accepted by SIGIR2023.
+The project address is visible at [RAP](https://github.com/zjunlp/RAP).

 ## Dec,7 2022
 * We release a checkpoint for `SemEval` dataset at [huggingface model hub](https://huggingface.co/zjunlp/KnowPrompt)

 ## Sept,21 2022
-* Our follow-up paper on prompting NLP [Decoupling Knowledge from Memorization: Retrieval-augmented Prompt Learning](https://arxiv.org/abs/2205.14704) has been accepted by NeurIPS2022.
+* Our follow-up paper on  retrieval-augmented prompting NLP [Decoupling Knowledge from Memorization: Retrieval-augmented Prompt Learning](https://arxiv.org/abs/2205.14704) has been accepted by NeurIPS2022.
 The project address is visible at [RetroPrompt](https://github.com/zjunlp/PromptKG/tree/main/research/RetroPrompt).

 ## March,30 2022
-* Our follow-up paper on prompting RE [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/abs/2205.02355) has been accepted by SIGIR2022.
+* Our follow-up paper on retrieval-enhanced prompting RE [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/abs/2205.02355) has been accepted by SIGIR2022.
 The project address is visible at [RetrievalRE](https://github.com/zjunlp/PromptKG/tree/main/research/RetrievalRE).

 ## Jan,14 2022
 * Our paper [KnowPrompt: Knowledge-aware Prompt-tuning with Synergistic Optimization for Relation Extraction](https://arxiv.org/abs/2104.07650) has been accepted by WWW2022.